LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Additional Empirical Details and Results

 \subsection{Validating Theoretical Coverage}

-Since our inference target $\Delta_j$ in \eqref{eq:target_inference} involves expectation and hence is hard to compute, we use Monte Carlo approximation with $10,000$ test data points and $K=10,000$ random minipatches from the same distribution as the training data and use the sample average on the test data set as a surrogate of the expectation in \eqref{eq:target_inference}.
-In particular, this surrogate inference target for feature $j$ is calculated as the mean difference between the prediction error of test data with feature $j$ and without feature $j$.
-In addition, instead of using the deterministic minipatch predictor \eqref{eq:minipatch_predictor} for calculating the target, we approximate it by the random minipatch predictor where each minipatch is chosen uniformly at random with the number of minipatches $K = 10,000$.
+Since our inference target $\Delta_j$ in \eqref{eq:target_inference} involves expectation and hence is hard to compute, we use Monte Carlo approximation with $10,000$ test data points.
+In particular, we evaluate our trained machine learning model $\mu$ and $\mu_{\backslash j}$ (taking the form of minipatch ensembles in LOCO-MP and LOCO-SplitMP) on the test data, computing the prediction error difference between $\mu$ and $\mu_{\backslash j}$, averaged over the test data set.
+This approximation serves as a surrogate of the expectation in \eqref{eq:target_inference}.
+Figure~\ref{fig:validate5} and Figure~\ref{fig:validate6} show the coverage and width without adding any buffer, under the same setting as the main paper.

-We additionally evaluate the feature importance confidence intervals for a signal feature with $SNR = 5$ generated by LOCO-MP in terms of valid coverage for the inference target as well as interval width under various scenarios.
-With all other settings the same as stated in the main paper, Figure~\ref{fig:validate3} and Figure~\ref{fig:validate4} show LOCO-MP exhibits valid coverage rates for a signal feature with $SNR = 5$ and generates efficient intervals with width decreasing as $N$ increases.
+We additionally evaluate the feature importance confidence intervals generated by LOCO-MP in terms of valid coverage for the inference target as well as interval width under various scenarios, with a different minipatch size setting that $n = \sqrt{N}$, and $m = \sqrt{M}$.
+With all other settings the same as stated in the main paper, Figure~\ref{fig:validate3} and Figure~\ref{fig:validate4} demonstrate that LOCO-MP exhibits valid coverage rates for both null feature and signal feature with $SNR = 2$ and generates efficient intervals with width decreasing as $N$ increases, with no buffer added.

-As Remark 4 illustrates that setting the minipatch size $m=\gamma M$, $n=\gamma N$, \eqref{eq:gamma_cond_coverage} can be implied by $N\sqrt{\log N}\gg \gamma M$ and $N\gg \sqrt{\gamma M}$.
-We evaluate the feature importance confidence intervals with $\gamma = 0.1$ and all other settings the same as stated in the main paper.
-Figure~\ref{fig:validate3}, ~\ref{fig:validate4}, ~\ref{fig:validate5} and \ref{fig:validate6} demonstrate that LOCO-MP obtains valid coverage and interval efficiency for a null feature as well as a signal feature with $SNR = 5$ under the setting of minipatch size $n = 10\% N$, and $m = 10\%M$.